sympy/sympy/doc/src/guides/contributing/deprecations.md

 ## How long should deprecations last?

-Deprecations should remain intact for a least **1 year** after the first major release is made with the deprecation.
+Deprecations should remain intact for **at least 1 year** after the first major release is made with the deprecation.
 This is only a minimum period: deprecations are allowed to remain intact for longer than this.
 If a change is especially hard for users to migrate, the deprecation period should be lengthened.
 The period may also be lengthened for deprecated features that do